Lagrangian Floer theory and mirror symmetry on compact toric manifolds: Cyclic symmetry in the toric case

-$(6)$ \quad It is invariant under the above $\Z_{k+1}$-action. \end{prop} \begin{rem} The notion of continuous family of multisections and its application to the smooth correspondence in de Rham theory is discussed in \cite{fooo09} Section 12.
-In our case where there is a $T^n$ action, we can perform the construction there so that the family of multisections is $T^n$-invariant.
+$6.$ \quad It is invariant under the above $\Z_{k+1}$-action. \end{prop} \begin{rem} The notion of continuous family of multisections and its application to the smooth correspondence in de Rham theory is discussed in \cite[Section 12]{fooo09}.
+In our case where there is a $T^n$ action, we can perform the construction there so that the family of multisections is $T^n$-equivariant.
 We need to include the case where the parameter space of the family of multisections admits a $T^n$ action.
-We will describe it in Sections \ref{sec:cyclicKura}-\ref{sec:equimulticot} for completeness' sake.
+We will describe it in Sections \ref{sec:equimulticot}.